GusMuche/homebridge-zipabox-accessory/README.md

     - [ ] Add method to set the mode
     - [ ] Add (or no) the SecuritySystemAlarmType
     - [ ] Add security aspect and code
+    - [ ] Add possibility to select Night mode in place of Away mode
 1. index.js - Adapt to platform ? >> Version 1.x

 ### Further To-do List